eostitan/eos-communication/README.md

 ## Configuration:

-Please make sure <a href='https://nodejs.org/en/'>node.js</a>is installed on your system (tested with version 8.11.3).
+Please make sure <a href='https://nodejs.org/en/'>node.js</a> is installed on your system (tested with version 8.11.3).

 Clone the repository and install packages: